 You may have heard of Rakuten (or as its previous name Ebates) and really wondered if it was legit.
 A recommendation from a trusted friend along with an invite helped convince me it was for real.
 And with the invite came an added cash back bonus for both of us.

 Who doesn’t like cash back to reduce the cost of purchases you were going to make anyway?
-And who doesn’t like finding aways to earn larger cash back payment?
+And who doesn’t like finding ways to earn larger cash back payments?

 What is Rakuten Rewards?

 Rakuten Rewards, previously known as Ebates, was originally founded in 1998 as a cash back and shopping rewards company.
 In 2014 Ebates was bought by Rakuten, a Japanese company and in 2019 the cashback company was rebranded as Rakuten Rewards.

 Rakuten Rewards publishes links on its website which members click to go to the shopping partner site.
 When you make a purchase, Rakuten receives a commission on the sale, also called affiliate commission, and shares part of it with you.

 You can access these special shopping links through their website, mobile app, and web browser extensions.
 If you sign up for the program, you will receive regular emails about the daily special promotions.
 Most days at least one store is running a deal at a higher cashback rate.

 Even if you don’t do much online shopping, double-check the list of companies they currently partner with.
 You will likely be surprised that some of your favorite go-to stores offer extra cash back through the partnership.